dellannadavide/MQTT-Nao-Interface/README.md

 ### 3.2.
 Setup and Run
 #### 3.2.1.
 Upload additional behaviors on Nao
-NOSAR can instruct the MQTT-Nao-Interface to execute a number of non-default behaviors on Nao (e.g., some particular movements).
+[SONAR](https://github.com/dellannadavide/SONAR) can instruct the MQTT-Nao-Interface to execute a number of non-default behaviors on Nao (e.g., some particular movements).
 These behaviors can be found in folder ```MQTT-Nao-Interface/lib/Nao_Additional_Behaviors```, which contains a Choreographe project.
 In order to upload them on Nao and/or on a virtual robot follow the next steps.
 >1.
 Open Choreographe